Truck Driver Drug Test and Alcohol Test FAQs

 - How does the FMCSA know if drug/alcohol regulations are being followed by truck drivers?

-Who is subject to FMCSA truck driver drug testing and alcohol testing?
+Who is subject to a FMCSA truck driver drug test and alcohol test?

-Below is a list of parties that must follow FMCSA truck driver drug testing and alcohol testing:
+Below is a list of parties that must follow take a FMCSA truck driver drug test and alcohol test:

 - Anyone who owns or leases commercial trucks;